-The ATOL scheme, which is managed by the Civil Aviation Authority ('CAA'), is a statutory financial protection system.
-It comprises the ATOL licensing scheme which ensures that only businesses regarded as financially robust and fit are awarded ATOLs, and a financial protection scheme so that if an ATOL holder fails, affected consumers are either repatriated or receive a replacement holiday or a refund.
-The Air Travel Trust ('ATT' or 'the Trust') funds the cost of administering this financial protection, under its primary purpose to provide compensation for consumers.
-The terms of reference of the ATT are contained in the Trust Deed, which is at Appendix 1.
+ATOL, which is managed by the Civil Aviation Authority ('CAA') is a statutory licensing scheme which also provides financial protection to consumers of licensable air travel.
+As a licensing scheme it ensures that only businesses regarded as financially robust and fit can sell licensable travel, and as a financial protection scheme it ensures that if an ATOL holder fails, affected consumers are either repatriated or receive a replacement holiday or a refund.
+The Air Travel Trust ('ATT' or 'the Trust') funds the costs of administering the financial protection scheme (the licensing scheme being separately funded from ATOL licence fees charged by the CAA), under its primary purpose to provide compensation to consumers.
+The ATT was created by the Secretary of State for Transport and its purpose and the Trustees' scope to act are contained in the Trust Deed, which is at Appendix 1.
 The Trustees are all Board Members or officials of the CAA, appointed in accordance with the Trust Deed.
-The Trustees met six times during the year.
-Two Trustees, Richard Jackson and Chris Jesnick, retired from the CAA in January 2016 and consequently also retired as Trustees.
-They were replaced by Richard Moriarty and Chris Tingle respectively on the same dates.
+The Trustees met seven times during the year.

-During the year two of the Trustees, Michael Medlicott and Richard Jackson, were also members of the Air Travel Insolvency Protection Advisory Committee ('ATIPAC').
-Richard Moriarty became a member of ATIPAC on 31 January 2016 following Mr Jackson's retirement.
-ATIPAC's membership includes senior travel industry figures, as well as consumer representatives and independent members.
-It provides advice to the CAA, the ATT and the Secretary of State for Transport on the financial protection arrangements for air travellers and customers of air travel organisers.
-Mr John Cox OBE, the Chairman of ATIPAC, is invited to attend meetings of the ATT for agenda items that do not include commercially confidential information.
+During the year two of the Trustees, Michael Medlicott and Richard Moriarty, were also members of the Air Travel Insolvency Protection Advisory Committee ('ATIPAC').
+ATIPAC was created by the Secretary of State for Transport to provide advice to Government, the CAA and the ATT on financial protection arrangements for air travellers and customers of air travel organisers.
+Its membership includes senior travel industry figures, as well as consumer representatives and independent members.
+Mr John Cox OBE, an independent member and Chair of ATIPAC, is invited to attend meetings of the ATT for agenda items that do not include commercially confidential information.
+On 1 July 2018 Ms Sandra Webber will become the Chair of ATIPAC, replacing Mr Cox.